 Ask for enough to keep your business running.
 Do not be stingy, as you don’t want your business to fail.
 However, don’t be greedy and ask for more than you need.

-Your financial plan is potentially the most important part of your business plan.
+Your financial plan in a business plan is potentially the most important part of your business.

 Besides the cost of food, you’ll have labor costs, including your own salary and any extra help you need.